bigb123/devops-hiring/README.md

 ## Mid section

 - 12 factor app:
   - IV.
-Backing services - keep the DB out of the container
+Backing services - I'm keeping the DB out of the container
-  - X. Dev/prod parity - keep the envs' DBs as similar as possible (it's actually possible in some limited range)
+  - X. Dev/prod parity - keep the DBs as similar as possible - we can use AWS Migration Service for that
   - XI.
 Logs - stream logs from container to CloudWatch (probably done by default by EKS but worth to check)
   - III.
 Config - SECRET_KEY is an env var that sits in kube pod

 ## Senior section

 - Local development process:
   1. Make sure you have python 3 installed
   1. Develop the app in your IDE
   1. Run the app